-The Queensland Government Accommodation office has been successfully piloting Distributed Work Centres (DWCs) in key commuter corridors since April 2016.
+The Queensland Government Accommodation office has been successfully managing Distributed Work Centres (DWCs) in key commuter corridors since April 2016.

-The DWC pilot is one of the many ways the Queensland Government is enabling flexible and modern work practices for government employees and helping to position the Queensland Government for a more agile future.
+The establishment of DWCs is one of the many ways the Queensland Government is enabling flexible and modern work practices for government employees and helping to position the Queensland Government for a more agile future.

 What is a DWC?